< Terug naar resultaten

 • 7

-This morning we have a guided walk in Santa Elena Cloud Forest Reserve, one of the first community-managed reserves in Costa Rica and an area that is world-famous for its biodiversity.
-To this day the reserve is managed by the Santa Elena High School with funds channelled into protecting the reserve and providing environmental education classes within the local community.
-Thanks to its high elevation, Santa Elena is bathed in thick misty clouds which support a huge range of flowers, ferns, mosses, vines and orchids.
-Birdlife thrives in the cloud forest with over 425 species recorded here.
-Santa Elena is also one of the best places to spot noisy Howler monkeys swinging through the trees!
-In the afternoon it's possible to join an optional coffee tour to learn about the importance of this crop to the socio-economic development of the country, or join a canopy tour to get a different view of the forest.
-Accommodation: Monteverde Cloud Forest Lodge or Ficus Hotel (or similar)
+This morning, we have a guided walk (around two hours) in Santa Elena Cloud Forest Reserve, one of the first community-managed reserves in Costa Rica and an area celebrated for its biodiversity.
+To this day, the reserve is managed by the Santa Elena High School with funds channelled into protecting the reserve and providing environmental education classes within the community.
+Thanks to its high elevation, Santa Elena is bathed in thick misty clouds, which support a huge range of flowers, ferns, mosses, vines and orchids.
+Birdlife thrives here with more 425 species recorded.
+Santa Elena is also one of the best places to spot noisy howler monkeys swinging through the trees.
+In the afternoon, it’s possible to join an optional coffee tour to learn about the importance of this crop to the socio-economic development of the country or join a canopy tour to get a different view of the forest.
+Accommodation: Montaña Monteverde, Monteverde Country Lodge or Sibu Lodge (or similar)

 • 8

-Our journey takes a south-easterly turn today as we follow the Pan-Am Highway along the coastline to Manuel Antonio, passing African oil palm and teak plantations on the way.
-Manuel Antonio National Park consists of a vast marine reserve as well as 1,700 acres of mangrove swamp, primary and secondary rainforest.
+Our journey takes a southeasterly turn today as we follow the Pan-Am Highway along the coastline to Manuel Antonio, passing African oil palm and teak plantations on the way.
+Manuel Antonio National Park consists of a vast marine reserve as well as 1,700 acres (690ha) of mangrove swamp, primary and secondary rainforest.
 The forest vegetation stretches as far as the high-tide line and provides a stunning backdrop to the expansive sandy beaches, forested islands and dramatic rocky headlands.
-Our drive to Manuel Antonio takes around four hours.
-We spend the next two nights here, normally in a hotel close to the beach and the entrance of the national park.
-Depending on our time of arrival we should have some time to enjoy various optional activities this afternoon or enjoy the hotels facilities.
-Accommodation: Villa Bosque Hotel or Espadilla Hotel (or similar)
+Our drive to Manuel Antonio takes around four hours (not including rest stops and lunch).
+We settle into our accommodation and, depending on our arrival time, can make use of the hotel’s facilities Accommodation: Villa Bosque Hotel (or similar)

 • 9

-A guided tour of Manuel Antonio National Park this morning should enable us to have some close wildlife encounters.
-White-faced Capuchin monkeys play in the trees and are frequently sighted on the beaches, whilst noisy Howler monkeys are usually heard moving through the trees and calling to each other before they are seen.
-The endangered Titi monkey (Squirrel monkey) are fewer in number but can sometimes be spotted in this area.
-Iguanas, agouti and two and three toed sloths are also commonly sighted in the national park.
-Manuel Antonio's beaches are considered to be some of the most beautiful in the country and we have all afternoon to enjoy them or try one of the optional activities available in this region.
-Please note that Manuel Antonio National Park is closed on Tuesdays.
-If your visit falls on a Tuesday, the timing of this activity will be adjusted so that you visit the park on the previous day, and today will be at leisure to enjoy the many optional excursions of the region.
-Accommodation: Villa Bosque Hotel or Espadilla Hotel (or similar)
+A guided tour of Manuel Antonio National Park this morning should enable us to have close wildlife encounters.
+White-faced capuchin monkeys play in the trees and are frequently sighted on the beaches, while noisy howler monkeys are usually heard moving through the trees and calling to each other before they are seen.
+The endangered titi monkey (squirrel monkey) are fewer in number but can sometimes be spotted in this area.
+Iguanas, agouti and two- and three-toed sloths are also commonly sighted in the national park.
+Manuel Antonio’s beaches rank among the most beautiful in the country and we have all afternoon to enjoy them or try one of the optional activities in this region.
+Please note: Manuel Antonio National Park is closed on Tuesdays.
+If your visit falls on a Tuesday, the timing of this activity will be adjusted so you visit the park on the previous day and today will be at leisure to enjoy the many optional excursions of the region.
+Accommodation: Villa Bosque Hotel (or similar)

 • 10